 Our tradition of innovation sets us apart.
 The world needs a constant flow of big ideas, and URI is perfectly positioned to help.
 We think big, and so will you, every day at the University of Rhode Island.

 We also know that learning outside the classroom is as important as learning inside the classroom, so we strive to integrate into your undergraduate experience creative endeavors, experiential learning opportunities, internships, and research alongside faculty and graduate students to expand your realm of knowledge.
-You’ll have the opportunity to choose from more than 200 study abroad programs in over 81 different countries that include exchange programs with other universities in the country and its territories.
+You’ll have the opportunity to choose from more than 500 study abroad programs in more than 80 countries that include exchange programs with other universities.
 Short-term, semester, and year-long programs provide you with a range of exciting options.
-Students in the international engineering and international business programs enjoy a full year abroad, taking courses at partner universities and engaging in paid internships with leading international companies.
+Students in the International Engineering and International Business programs enjoy a full year abroad, taking courses at partner universities and engaging in paid internships with leading international companies.

 Whatever you choose to study at URI, not only will you leave with a degree, you’ll leave your mark on the world.
 And that’s big.

 University College for Academic Success is dedicated to ensuring a smooth transition to college with support for every aspect of your first-year experience, preparing you for graduation and beyond.
 Our Honors Program offers academically talented students the opportunity to broaden their intellectual development and strengthen their preparation in their major fields of study.
 Our Center for Career and Experiential Education offers more than 1,000 internship opportunities inside and outside the state, dozens of volunteer and service opportunities, and career planning that begins your freshman year.